 A VMI solution can also remove several operational and finance bottlenecks by virtue of being tightly integrated into your systems.
 Orders are regular and predictable, replacing drawn-down items in a timely manner.
 And rather than handling a high number of low-value invoices, your accounts team will be processing a smaller number of higher-value invoices.

 “Contract compliance needs to be driven at every level in the organisation, everyone making sourcing decisions needs to buy into the business rationale for compliance”Peter Malpas, President for EMEA, RS Components

 One of the most obvious ways your supplier can help with maintenance is ensuring you always have what you need where and when you need it.
 But there are other key steps that can be taken which will deliver ongoing benefits.

 Almost 40% of participants in our Indirect Procurement Report 2019 whitepaper told us that improving asset performance is a business priority.
 Condition monitoring is an effective way to do just that.
 In any factory, each machine will give off warnings if all is not well.
 Two of the most common are heat and vibration.

 Both are part of the normal operation of just about all industrial equipment.
 But monitoring how much heat and how much vibration there is, and comparing it with historical levels, can alert you to a problem.

-“A structured cleaning, inspection, lubrication and tightening programme will help ensure the long-term health of components,” says Richard Jeffers, Technical Director at RS Components.
+“A structured cleaning, inspection, lubrication and tightening programme will help ensure the long-term health of components,” says Richard Jeffers, Director for Industrial Solutions at RS Components.
 “A condition monitoring programme can be used to identify impending component failures.”

 There are internet-enabled sensors, and smart machines, that can transmit this kind of data to a central IT system, thanks to the Internet of Things.
 But the Industrial Internet of Things (IIoT) is still in its infancy.